mrudulam04/Music-store-SQL/README.md

 **📂 Project Structure**

+dataset : contains dataset rquired for the project

 database_setup.sql (The tables): Contains the CREATE TABLE and schema definition scripts.

 analysis_queries.sql: Contains the 11 business-critical queries and analysis.